A Reliable Solution for Litigation in Mexico.

 - Costs for service of process.
 If you are going to bring a case in a foreign court and your debtor is located in Mexico, you will have to comply with Mexican procedure rules for proper service of process in Mexico.
 That means you will have to go through a Mexican court to serve the defendant properly (through a law clerk and “not” through private process-servers) once a formal request has been done through a letter rogatory from the foreign court.
 Failure to follow this process will make your judgment unenforceable.
 This service will require the help of counsel in Mexico, who will generally charge an hourly fee.
 (It is also recommended to substantially comply with Mexican procedure rules for the service of process during arbitration.
 Failure to do this could allow a defendant to argue violation of his fundamental rights of due process provided under the Mexican Constitution).

 - Costs for enforcing a judgment.
 Again, you are going to need the help of counsel in Mexico to enforce a judgment.
 They can charge either hourly fees or a contingency fee.
-(For additional information about enforcement of foreign judgments please contact us and request the free brochure “Avoiding Pitfalls: Enforcement of US Judgments in Mexico”.)
+(For additional information about enforcement of foreign judgments please check out or article: “How to Enforce a US Judgment in Mexico: Hidden Rules on Homologation.”)

 Adding up all these costs (without considering pre-judgment remedies), you would realize that a recovery for a modest amount of money may not result in a profitable business after all if filing suit outside of Mexico or commencing arbitration.
 For this reason, we believe that collection cases worth $100,000.00 dollars or less are best pursued directly through a Mexican court.